Biden inspects busy port of entry along US-Mexico border

 American taxpayers ended up footing the bill after Mexican leaders flatly rejected the idea.

-Associated Press writers Morgan Lee in Santa Fe, New Mexico, and Josh Boak in Washington contributed to this report.
+Associated Press writers Andres Leighton in El Paso, Texas, Morgan Lee in Santa Fe, New Mexico, and Josh Boak in Washington contributed to this report.

 Credit: Andrew Harnik